-3- FLYING WITH HASKA
+3 - FLYING WITH WANì 2

-3.1- Preflight checks
+3.1 - Preflight checks

 For maximum safety, use a complete and consistent system of pre-flight checks and repeat the same mental sequence every flight.
 Check that:

-- all buckles are fastened.
+- > all buckles are fastened.
 Take particular care in the case of ice or snow.
-Always clean off snow or ice before fastening buckles: - the reserve parachute handle is fastened in its correct position, and the pins are firmly inserted; - pockets and zips are closed; - the paraglider is connected correctly to the harness, and that both karabiners are locked closed by means of their locking system; - the speed bar is attached correctly to the glider.
+Always clean off snow or ice before fastening buckles; - > the reserve parachute handle is fastened in its correct position, and the pins are firmly inserted; - pockets and zips are closed; - > the paraglider is connected correctly to the harness, and that both karabiners are locked closed by means of their locking system; - > the speed bar is attached correctly to the glider.

-3.2- Pockets
+3.2 - Pockets

-HASKA has a spacious dorsal pocket and two side pockets, positioned respectively on the sides of the harness with zips to close them.
+WANì 2 has a spacious dorsal pocket and two side pockets, positioned respectively on the sides of the harness.